DE&I – Our Commitment to Change

 Actions to Improve Diversity, Equality and Inclusion at Banjo Robinson

-The eight actions we have detailed below focus specifically on racial injustice and supporting Black, Asian, Minority Ethnic (BAME) communities.
-However, it is important to note that we seek to broaden the scope of our Diversity, Equality and Inclusion policies for all under-represented and marginalised groups, as we continue to learn and grow from this internal review.
+The eight actions we have detailed below focus specifically on racial injustice and supporting ethnic minorities and other marginalised groups.
+However, it is important to note that we seek to broaden the scope of our DE&I policies for all under-represented and marginalised groups as we continue to learn and grow from this internal review.

 We know that we have a lot to learn, but we are going to keep revisiting this policy and finding ways to implement the changes we wish to see at Banjo Robinson and in the wider world.